nightmode/feri/docs/advanced/custom-build-task.md

 # Feri - Custom Build Task

 Feri comes with a lot of build tasks by default but sometimes you need something a bit more specialized.
 That is where custom build tasks come in.
-Custom build tasks must return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) but before we go into specifics, lets review how Feri builds files behind the scenes.
+Custom build tasks must return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) but before we create our own build task, let's learn how Feri builds files behind the scenes.

 ## config.map.sourceToDestTasks

 Build tasks are defined in [config.map.sourceToDestTasks](api/config.md#configmapsourcetodesttasks).
 Each extension has an array of one or more tasks.
 The tasks can be strings or functions.
-Strings signify that the build task exists in Feri's [build](api/build.md) module.
-Functions signify a custom build task.
+Strings are build tasks that exist in Feri's [build](api/build.md) module.
+Functions are custom build tasks.

 For example, here is the entry for Markdown: